Day 1. Monday – Melbourne – King Island (D)

 Day 2.
 Tuesday – King Island (B,MT,L,D)

 Today takes us to the north of the island where we start by visiting Shag Lagoon, a premium birdwatching spot, home to many migratory birds, including the endangered Orange Bellied Parrot.
 We break in Quarantine Bay for morning tea from where we learn about the station, Whistler Point, Christmas Island and New Year Island.
 We learn all about the Shannon Wreck site at Yellow Rock River.
-Then we pay a visit to locals Tom and Anna Perry for a property tour to learn about beef production on King Island.
-From Paddock to Plate, we then enjoy lunch made on the property from products grown on their property.
-After lunch, we will continue North to Penny’s Lagoon & Martha Lavina Beach, considered one of the worlds best surf breaks.
-Disappointment Bay is anything but, on our way to Cape Wickham Lighthouse, the tallest in the southern hemisphere.
-We drive through Egg Lagoon on our way to King Island Dairy to learn about the dairy industry on King Island (and sneak in a quick tasting of their renowned cheeses).
-After dinner at Wild Harvest, the name says it all, we go down to the harbour to watch the local penguins making their way home for the night.
+Then we pay a visit to locals Tom Perry and Ana Pimenta for a property tour to learn about their beef production.
+From Paddock to Plate, we enjoy lunch made on the property from home-grown products.
+Next we continue on to Cape Wickham Lighthouse, the tallest in the southern hemisphere then head across the Cape Wickham golf course which is ranked as the number 1 public course in Australia.
+We travel on to Disappointment Bay (which is anything but), Penny’s Lagoon and Martha Lavinia Beach, considered one of the world’s best surf breaks.
+After dinner at Wild Harvest we go down to the harbour to watch the local penguins making their way home for the night.
 After which we will do the same.

 Day 3.
 Wednesday – King Island (B,MT,L,D)